What is the best RNN-cell structure to forecast each time series behavior?: Results and discussion

-The results of the two experiments are summarized in Table \ref{final-res}.
-Over all the DGPs of the deterministic and the nonlinear behaviors, the most recommended cell is the SLIM3 version of MGU cell.
-For time series with random-walk behavior, both CIFG and MGU-SLIM2 cells exhibited similar forecasting abilities, however, we suggest to use MGU-SLIM2 cell since it is simpler than CIFG.
-Eventually, FB1 and LSTM-SLIM1 are the most recommended for long-memory and chaotic behaviors, respectively.
+Figure \ref{CD2} displays the statistical significance test results for top the 10 ranked models with respect to the five behaviors.
+With the deterministic behavior, the MUT2 followed by MGU, MGU-SLIM3, and GRU-SLIM3 are statistically similar such that the MUT2 variant is better ranked than the other models (Figure \ref{CD2_a}).
+With the random-walk behavior, all the 10 models are statistically similar such that SCRN followed by MGU-SLIM2 have the higher ranks (Figure \ref{CD2_b}).
+For the nonlinear behavior, ELMAN is the top one ranked model that is significantly different than the remaining models (Figure \ref{CD2_c}.
+This outcome appears to be different than the one presented in Table \ref{T_N2} where this model has the rank of five.
+For the long-memory behavior, MGU-SLIM2 and GRU-SLIM2 have similar ranks (Figure \ref{CD2_d}, while LSTM-SLIM3 is the best-ranked model for the chaotic behavior (Figure \ref{CD2_e}.

-Based on the outcomes of the two experiments, we can also derive insights about the predictability of each behavior.
-In Figure \ref{Bhv}, we present the average forecasting errors over all the 31 RNN structures used in this study for each of the five time series behaviors.
-We can notice that all the behaviors have different degrees of predictability.
-The most straightforward is the random-walk followed by the deterministic behavior.
-Then, the chaotic behavior is ranked in the third place followed by the long-memory behavior.
-Finally, the most challenging one is the nonlinear behavior.
+The results of the two experiments are summarized in Table \ref{final}.
+The MUT2, the SCRN, and the ELMAN models are the most recommended RNNs to forecast time series data with deterministic, random-walk, and nonlinear behaviors, respectively.
+Whereas, the MGU-SLIM2 and the LSTM-SLIM3 are the most recommended for the long-memory and chaotic behaviors, respectively.